 Laptop with DJ software

-Your laptop is the brains of the operation.
-This will hold your digital music collection that you cue up in your playlist for creative mixing and beat-matching.
+Your laptop is the brains of the operation – if you haven’t opted for a standalone system.
+This holds your digital music collection that you cue up in your playlist for creative mixing and beat-matching.

 Another great piece of DJ software is Native Instruments Traktor Pro 4.
 It’s renowned for its studio-grade effects, stem separation, and the ability to stay in sync across all four decks.
 Plus, the Traktor Pro 4, the latest version of the software, includes flexible beatgrids and a Pattern Player, which gives you iconic drum machine sounds.